DeannaCarina/BCAwareness/README.md

     <li><em>Videos situated at opportune moments throughout the site to help raise awareness of breast cancer</em> - As soon as anyone navigates to the site they are greeted with a quick 60 second video on how to check for breast cancer.
 There are also background videos in index.html for varying screensizes related to breast cancer awareness.</li>
     <li><em>A fairly gender neutral site in terms of colour scheme to encourage everybody to stay on the site as this topic affects everybody</em> - Please see surface section of UX for explanation on colour scheme and why we chose certain colours.</li>
     <li><em>A contact form for users to be able to contact site admin if needed</em> - Thankfully we had enough time to implement this feature.
 It allows site visitors to be able to contact the site admin for any reason at all, whether it be a technical or personal issue that the user may have.</li>
+    <li><em>A support page for users to be able to find external resources and help</em> - Thankfully we had enough time to implement this feature.
+It allows site visitors to be able to find external help via our website.</li>
 </ul>

 ### Features Left to Implement